 Syncing your files on any cloud service makes it available on any device you signed in your account to.
 Therefore, anything you do on one platform will affect others.
 For example, when you delete or edit a file on your mobile device, the effect is visible on other platforms linked to the backup service.
 Syncing is an automatic process for major cloud services.

-One common way to backup computer to cloud is by using third-party software.
+One common way to backup computers to the cloud is by using third-party software.
 There is much software under this category optimized for different OS.
 On Windows, a top software is AOMEI Backupper.

 The software boasts of both local and cloud backup options.
 With the cloud backup option, you can back up your files to top cloud services such as Google Drive and OneDrive.